 “We did that from scratch as well.
-We had no house when we bought the Combi, we had no car, no house, and the Combi didn’t go.
+We had no house when we bought the Kombi, we had no car, no house, and the Kombi didn’t go.
 Georgie likes to say, you throw your heart out and then run to catch it.
 And if you do that, you get used to living like that.
 And you can have an exciting experiential life, rather than just getting caught up in the same stuff all the time that people get caught up in.”

-“She’s got a two litre engine, the strongest Combi engine you can have.
+“She’s got a two litre engine, the strongest Kombi engine you can have.
 She struggles.
 Hills aren’t her best friend.
 But in the short term, they’re a perfect fit.
 They work so well together in terms of storage space, we’re very happy but I don’t want to put too much pressure on Aurora.”

 Setting up their production company has been a long road, but Robbie says they have now found the perfect balance between bread and butter work and the more altruistic documentaries that inspired them to start filming together in the first place.